The OHI Safety Bubble

 - Step 3 - On arrival: Per CDC protocols, we monitor temperatures of all incoming guests, using non-contact thermometers.
 We will continue to take guests’ temperatures at their request.

 Guests receiving colonic, massage, or chiropractic care are still required to wear a mask during the treatment.
 You are not required to wear a mask while in the privacy of your guest room.
-You can bring your own certified N95 face mask (or equivalent) or use one provided by OHI.
+You can bring your own certified N95 face mask or use one provided by OHI.
 Face masks will be maintained without rips, tears, or holes and will be worn properly, fully covering your nose and mouth.

 Smaller cohorts: We have fewer people on campus, including guests, staff and missionaries.
 OHI San Diego is limited to 60 guests on our 2-acre campus; OHI Austin is limited to 20 guests on our 14-acre campus.